 This paper proposes that (i) rendaku is a process that assigns dakuten, and that (ii) Lyman's Law prohibits two diacritics (dakuten or han-dakuten) within a morpheme.
-In this view, Lyman's Law can be considered as orthotactics, restrictions on letter configurations (Bailey & Hahn 2001), rather than pure phonotactics, restrictions on sound configurations.
-Although this proposal may seem rather radical, it did not come out of the blue-Vance (2007; 2015; 2016) repeatedly drew attention to the relevance of Japanese orthography in the patterning of rendaku, as we will see below in section 3.1.
-This proposal is also inspired by other work showing the interplay between orthographic and linguistic knowledge in shaping our phonological behaviors, which was reviewed in the introduction of this paper (Poser 1990; Ito et al. 1996; Nagano & Shimada 2014; Shaw et al. 2014; see also Taft 2006).
+In this view, Lyman's Law can be considered as orthotactics, restrictions on letter configurations (Bailey & Hahn, 2001), rather than pure phonotactics, restrictions on sound configurations.
+Although this proposal may seem rather radical, it did not come out of the blue-Vance (2007, 2015, 2016) repeatedly drew attention to the relevance of Japanese orthography in the patterning of rendaku, as we will see below in section 3.1.
+This proposal is also inspired by other work showing the interplay between orthographic and linguistic knowledge in shaping our phonological behaviors, which was reviewed in the introduction of this paper (Ito et al., 1996; Nagano & Shimada, 2014; Poser, 1990; Shaw et al., 2014).